PCL in the News

 Bernhardt advances to full Senate vote despite questions of blatant corruption

 By Dan Bacher, April 5, 2019

 In his lobbying disclosures, Bernhardt has listed “potential legislation regarding the Bureau of Reclamation and the Endangered Species Act” under his specific lobbying areas, including trying to minimize protections for endangered salmon, Delta smelt and other fish populations.
 According to a story I broke here in January, a fish survey that the California Department of Fish and Wildlife (CDFW) conducts every autumn turned up zero Delta smelt — the very same fish that Bernhardt is trying to strip protections for — throughout the monitoring sites in the Sacramento-San Joaquin River Delta in September, October, November and December 2018.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Environmentalists Say They Were Shut Out of Talks on Building Housing Faster